tobyweston/tempus-fugit-site/source/_posts/2012-06-01-avoid-jmock-finaliser-problems.markdown

 categories: [Concurrency, Mocking]
 comments: true
 sidebar : false
+keywords: "JMock, finalizer problem, JMOCK-256, the Mockery is not thread-safe"
+description: "Using the default JMock Syncrhoniser may warm the mockery is not thread-safe from the finalizer thread.
+Use this workaround to avoid the warnings."
 ---

 The default threading policy for a JMock `Mockery` warns if the mockery is being used by multiple threads.
 The `SingleThreadedPolicy` will output the following.